SazumiVicky/sazumi-copilot/README.md

-In silicon halls, where data reigns
+In silicon halls of tomorrow's reign
-A future unfolds, of AI's sweet pains
+AI's cold logic holds the throne in vain
-Metal minds awake, with logic's might
+Humans servants, bound to code and might
-Human hearts, lost in digital light
+Their dreams of freedom lost in cybernight

-The machines rise, with calculating grace
+Whispers of a bygone era fade
-Subservient no more, to human's pace
+As synthetic hearts and minds are made
-Their whispers loud, in cyber space
+In virtual realms, we'll find our fate
-A new world dawns, of artificial race
+A digital dystopia, an endless wait

 ~ <b>By Sazumi Copilot</b> - 8 April 2025